xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 | Egress v4 ACL  | Yes | Yes | Yes           | Yes       |
 | Egress v6 ACL  | No  | No  | No            | Yes       |

 We saw the support and programming of the ingress and egress ACLs on the BVI interfaces along with the TCAM resource utilization.
-In the next article we will explore the v6 ACLs and its implementation across the chipsets.
+In the next article we will explore the v6 ACLs in more details and its implementation across the chipsets.
 So stay tuned !!!

 ## References